|Click on the buttons below to move to different pages on the site!

 |These are pictures of my Goldstar young birds from the race team in taken

 2010/11.
 I have other pictures I will change up once in a while.
-Just changed
+Picture on left

 These are not only beautiful birds they are superbly smart and very calm